9init/be-assessment/README.md

 The server expects a authenticated POST request at `/start/check/:checkId` or `/start/check/:checkId` path.

 User will receive:
-- A response with **200** status code as a successful PUT process, otherwise we will send you a error message.
+- A response with **200** status code as a successful process, otherwise we will send you a error message.

 ### Get a specific check

 The server expects a authenticated POST request at `/check/:checkId` path.

 User will receive:
-- A response with **200** status code as a successful PUT process, otherwise we will send you a error message.
+- A response with **200** status code as a successful process, otherwise we will send you a error message.
 - A Check Schema contains the check information.

 ### Get all checks